-Despite the fact that I love cookbooks, I’m careful not to purchase too many because I like to suck the life out of each one.
-If I get too many, it makes me feel like the possibility of making everything I want much less attainable.
+Despite the fact that I love cookbooks, I’m careful not to purchase too many.
+Because I like to suck the life out of each one (make as many of the recipes as possible), if I get too many, it makes me feel like the possibility of making everything I want much less attainable.

 I often start a cookbook, use it for a month or two then get bored and stop for several months.
 A year later, I return to it, remake some of the recipes I liked the first time (to confirm I still like them), then finish making everything else that appeals to me.

 I always make notes directly on the pages of the cookbook including when I made it, how much I liked the recipe, if I would do it again, and any points to note for the next time.

 This book, although not my favorite, just happened to be the one I came back to this summer because it’s healthy food.
 I always feel a little more inspired to eat healthy in the summer.

 Giada’s Feel Good Food: My Healthy Recipes and Secrets contains six sections and 120 recipes: